Lightweight mist that evenly coats curls, resists humidity, and preps hair for blow-drying or flat-ironing without stiffness.

 Keep in mind

-It’s richer than a water mist; spritz mid-lengths to ends.
+It’s richer than a water-light mist—focus on mid-lengths and ends.

 Best for